chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

    }
    ```

+5. ## flatMapConcat:
-4. **flatMapConcat**: Maps each value to a flow and concatenates the resulting flows.
+   Maps each value to a flow and concatenates the resulting flows.

    ```kotlin
    import kotlinx.coroutines.flow.*